techidaily/site-games-able/source/_posts/fast-forwarding-to-better-deck-performance-via-cloning.md

  Cloning your old SSD will trick your Steam Deck into thinking it’s the same one, except with more storage.
 All your files, Steam Deck settings, login information, games, etc., will all be recognized the same way by your Steam Deck.

- If you're looking to install a bigger[SSD for your Steam Deck](https://www.makeuseof.com/best-ssd-for-steam-deck/) , clone your old one to it first so that you can immediately start downloading new games to it instead of sitting fussing about installing SteamOS.
+ If you're looking to install a bigger [SSD for your Steam Deck](https://www.makeuseof.com/best-ssd-for-steam-deck/) , clone your old one to it first so that you can immediately start downloading new games to it instead of sitting fussing about installing SteamOS.

 ## How to Clone Your Steam Deck's SSD to a New One